Thank you to Critical Workers

-We are lucky to know all of our families in our school community and are in touch with those who we feel may be isolated and vulnerable at this time.
-As part of our safeguarding policy and practice, we are in contact with these families and providing support as needed.
-Should you feel you need support at any time during the school closure, please let us know by getting in touch by telephone or email.
+We are lucky to know all of our families in our school community and will keep in touch with those who may continue to feel vulnerable at this time.
+As part of our safeguarding policy and practice, we have contact with these families and are providing support as needed.
+Should you feel you need support at any time, please let us know by getting in touch by telephone or email.
 Please also use the 'Useful contacts for parents and carers' which is at the bottom of this page.

-Children at St Aldhelm's who are eligible for Free School Meals (FSM) will have received emails about packed lunch food boxes and most recently the voucher scheme initiated by the government's Department for Education.
+Children at St Aldhelm's who are eligible for Free School Meals (FSM) will receive weekly lunch boxes throughout the term.
 Your child may be eligible for Free School Meals if you meet specific criteria about low income and specific family circumstances.
 Please visit the Somerset County Council website (by clicking the image below) if you think you may be eligible, to complete the online form or click here to visit our school meals page.

 Please click on the images for useful updates and information.

-Department for Education website - information for parents and carers on educational settings:
+Department for Education - update for parents and carers - 15th February 2021

 Department for Education website - guidance for supporting your child at home: